Border tartan: Popular culture

-Sir Walter Scott was famed for wearing trousers of Border tartan, thus starting a fashion for checked clothing in Victorian London.
+Walter Scott was famed for wearing trousers of Border tartan, thus starting a fashion for checked clothing in Victorian London.

-In Sketches by Boz, a collection of short pieces published by Charles Dickens, "The Shepherds' Plaid" is mentioned.
+In Sketches by Boz, a collection of short pieces published by Charles Dickens, the "shepherds' plaid" is mentioned.

 The Border tartan has long been worn by the retainers of the House of Percy.
 In 1760, it was adopted as the official tartan of the Duke of Northumberland's piper.
 It is also the official plaid for pipers of the Northumberland Fusiliers and is nowadays commonly worn by Northumbrian pipers in general.

+The Border tartan inspired the colours of Newcastle United F.C.
+On 23 May 2025, the club launched a new shirt for the upcoming season which directly embeds the 'Shepherd's Check' into the jersey design.

+Sherman McCoy in The Bonfire of the Vanities by Tom Wolfe encounters a man in his building wearing a shepherds' check necktie.